polarfire-soc/polarfire-soc-documentation/boards/mpfs-icicle-kit-es/icicle-kit-sw-developer-guide/icicle-kit-sw-developer-guide.md

 ![](./images/terminals.png)

 One terminal displays the Hart Software Service (HSS) boot messages.
 The second terminal displays the U-Boot and Linux boot messages and provides a Linux prompt.
 Login using user name "root".
+No password is required.
+Please note that "microchip" is used as password for some other Linux images.

 ## Reprogramming With The Latest Reference Design